Course

 If you feel you have been the victim of unwelcome sexual behavior (sexual harassment) there are avenues available to you for support and to report the behavior.

-• While it may not be an easy thing to do (or even possible), try to make it known that the sexual behavior is unwelcome and unwanted.
+- While it may not be an easy thing to do (or even possible), try to make it known that the sexual behavior is unwelcome and unwanted.
 It is your right to inform the person of your stance and to demand the behavior cease.
-Though this can be difficult and uncomfortable, it is often the most effective method (7).
+Though this can be difficult and uncomfortable, it is often the most effective method (2).
+If you decide to confront the perpetrator, try to remain calm and de-escalate the situation as much as possible.

-• You should be explicit in explaining the behaviors which are unwelcome so that the perpetrator can fully understand their actions.
-If you are uncomfortable confronting the perpetrator, consider confiding in a close friend or supervisor who can accompany you or advise you on the next steps.
+- You should be explicit in explaining the behaviors that are unwelcome so that the perpetrator can fully understand his/her actions.
+If you are uncomfortable confronting the perpetrator, consider confiding in a close friend, coworker, or supervisor who can accompany you or advise you on the next steps.

-• Next, document the scenario.
+- Next, make sure to document the scenario.
 Write down all of the details that you can recall; including any witnesses.
 This can be helpful in the future.

-How or whether you report the sexual harassment is a personal choice and you are not limited.
-Many states laws include you as a nurse entitled to a workplace free of sexual harassment.
+How or whether you report sexual harassment is a personal choice, and you are not limited.
+However, you should strongly consider reporting the incident because it could escalate further in the future.
+The perpetrator may also be sexually harassing others.
+Every workplace should be free from sexual harassment and many states have laws protecting nurses against workplace sexual harassment, including harassment received from patients and family members.
 There are several options for reporting sexual harassment, and there are several nuances with jurisdiction and handling of complaints.
+However, you should not be discouraged from reporting through the appropriate avenues.

 You may contact your supervisor or human resources representative to report an incident.
 This is often a more comfortable route for nurses as they may be familiar with these individuals.
 Your organization should have policies and procedures for handling sexual harassment reports which may include escalation to law enforcement as necessary.
 This is often the fastest method for reporting.
 Remember that reporting to your supervisor, ethics officer, or human resources official does not preclude you from reporting to other agencies as appropriate.
 If you wish to remain anonymous, check with your organization to see if they have a policy that gives you that option.

 Criminal incidents of sexual harassment may be reported to law enforcement as appropriate.
-Often times your supervisor or human resource officer can assist in determining if this is necessary.
+Oftentimes your human resource officer can assist in determining if this is necessary or required by state law.
 If you ever feel that your physical safety is threatened, do not hesitate to contact law enforcement.

-Office of Executive Inspector General (state government employees):
+3. Office of Executive Inspector General (state government employees).

 State employees may file a report directly with the OEG.
 To initiate a report, it is best to contact your ethics officer for guidance.

 Sexual harassment is a violation of section 703 VII.
 The EOCC is charged with administering this statute and provides another option of relief for those who have experienced sexual harassment.
-The statute for reporting an offense to the EOCC is 180 days.
-Of note, the EOCC may hold employers responsible for taking all steps to create an environment free of sexual harassment and can offer an additional avenue for support (8).
+The statute for reporting an offense to the EOCC is 180 days from the date of the incident.
+Of note, the EOCC may hold employers responsible for taking all steps to create an environment free of sexual harassment and can offer an additional avenue for support.
+This law may be extended up to 300 days depending in the state laws surrounding sexual harassment (10).

 Self Quiz